Generalization in Neural Networks: A Broad Survey: Task Generalization

-Moving further to the right in the specificity-generality continuum in Figure \ref{fig:generality}, the next higher level of abstraction is generalization across tasks.
+In biological systems, learning is continuous and online, so that encountering new data can lead decision rules to change \citep{Sinz2019}.
+At the same time, stale information is steadily discarded through the pruning of unused synapses, but it is done slowly to maintain stability and manage risk \citep{Akers2014,Richards2017}.
+Researchers working with artificial systems face this same challenge of balancing new and existing skills.

 The most common form of task generalization considered in the literature is to train a classifier to identify one or more new categories.
-Early work approached the problem from the perspective of expanding the possible outcomes for an existing trained classifier; researchers observed a phenomenon of \emph{catastrophic forgetting}, whereby acquiring a new skill reduced the system's ability at previously learned tasks, and a variety of memory-based strategies were developed to adapt \shortcite{Kerg2020,Kirkpatrick2017,Liu2020,Rusu2016a,Rusu2016b,Schwarz2018,Zenke2017}.
-Such strategies address the problem of forgetting skills, and work along these lines has contributed to progress in knowledge distillation \shortcite{Gou2021}, but the networks are difficult to scale due to their continually growing research requirements.
+Early work approached the problem from the perspective of expanding the possible outcomes for an existing trained classifier.
+Researchers observed a phenomenon of \emph{catastrophic forgetting}, whereby acquiring a new skill reduced the system's ability at previously learned tasks. \cite{Vandenhende2021} and \cite{Zhang2022} survey a variety of approaches for adapting networks' structures and other design elements to handle multiple tasks without such difficulties.
+A few are discussed here.

+Strategies to avoid catastrophic forgetting have mainly involved modifications to the optimization problem used to fit the parameters of the neural network, including Progressive Learning (PL), elastic weight consolidation (EWC), and synaptic intelligence (SI), all of which have been effective in some applications but come with costs.
+In PL, a subset of the learned architecture from prior cases is maintained and repeatedly consulted for comparison when new cases are encountered \citep{Rusu2016a, Rusu2016b}.
+This approach has proven to be effective in the completion of mazes and video game tasks.
+It lacks scalability, however, as it expands the size of the network and the amount of time and resources required with each new training observation. \cite{Fayek2020} partially address this limitation with a pruning procedure that regularly removes the previously trained weights whose estimated magnitudes fall below some threshold.